MadalynM/cse210-06-Final-Project/README.md

 # cse210-06-Final-Project

 # Gold Seeker
 Gold Seeker is a game where the player (#) searches for gold (@).
 The player dodges obstacles like snakes and rocks.
-The rocks will subtract a point when the player is hit by them and the snakes will end the game.
+The rocks will reset the players points when the player is hit by them and the snakes will end the game.
 The player gains points by getting gold.

 ## Getting Started
 ---